joinpursuit/Pursuit-Core-Web/fundamentals/the_command_line/README.md

 Pretty much all computers are organized in a hierarchical filesystem.
 This means that there is a top-level directory, which contains subdirectories, and those contain directories, and so on.

+Here's an example, your computer should have a similar layout:

 ```
 /
 ├── Applications